Selena Gomez: 2024–present: Continued acting and I Said I Love You First

-In January 2024, Gomez stated that she prefers acting over music, and only has "one more album in me".
-She revealed that she "never really intended on being a singer full-time" but "that hobby" evolved into a career when she was working with Disney.
-Gomez later mentioned feeling "a little too old for the pop-star life", but has since retracted this and stated that "music isn't going away" and "I just set it down for a second".
-In February, she released the standalone single "Love On", which debuted within the top 60 in the US, and the top 70 on the Global 200 chart.
+In January 2024, Gomez admitted to having a preference for acting over music and mentioned having "one more album in me".
+She said she had "never really intended on being a singer full-time", but "that hobby" evolved into a career during her days working with Disney.
+The following month, she released the standalone single "Love On".
+In November, Gomez clarified that "music isn't going away" and that she had "just set it down for a second".